vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Variables/Other Members/Serializing Component References.md

 // Methods
 _target.Method();
 ```
-If you do not have autocomplete, [configure your IDE](../../IDE%20Configuration.md) to easily find member names and get inline error highlighting.
+If you don't have autocomplete, [configure your IDE](../../IDE%20Configuration.md) to easily find member names and get error highlighting.
 ::::
 ### Notes
 When the Component or ScriptableObject is created Unity will deserialize the reference into the field, there is no need to further assign the value in code.